 Omega - As well as producing military watches during and after World War II Omega SA remains a leading swiss watch manufacturer and ace based in Biel/Bienne, Switzerland.
 The company was originally founded by Louis Brandt in La Chaux-de-Fonds in 1848, the company was called La Generale Watch Co until the name was changed to Omega in 1903.
 The company is now owned by the Swatch group and the company website is here https://www.omegawatches.com/en-us/

-Schätzle & Tschudin - is a WW2 manufacturer well known for the production of a large aviator watch designated Fl.23883 B-Uhr (Beobachtungsuhr = Observation watch) the company continues to manufacture small numbers of watches but at the time of writing in mid-2022 it's my belief that they produce no more than maybe four or 500 watches per year.
+Schätzle & Tschudin is a WW2 manufacturer well known for the production of a large aviator watch designated Fl.23883 B-Uhr (Beobachtungsuhr = Observation watch) the company continues to manufacture small numbers of watches and also automatic movements which are based on the ETA-2824 and 2801 these are marketed just under the name Schätzle, at the time of writing in late 2022 it's my belief that they produce no more than maybe four or 500 watches per year.
 It’s possible they have plans for the future and manufacturing small quantities would protect trademark rights.
-If it hadn't been for the fact that a colleague and myself came across a couple of them at watch fairs we would not have known they were still manufacturing.
+If it hadn't been for the fact that a colleague and myself came across a couple of them at watch fairs and saw some movements at the Basel Fair we would not have known that they were still manufacturing.